Chaired by John Cochrane

 John Cochrane: You had to have the world seem like it was ending to get such a massive bailout going.

-George Shultz: With the New York Fed and it’s reach into the New York financial community, they didn’t say something to the Citi’s of this world about what they were doing.
+George Shultz: With the New York Fed and its reach into the New York financial community, they didn’t say something to the Citis of this world about what they were doing.
 And here’s the answer to that question.
-The job of president of the New York Fed came open, and I thought, and I talked to Alan Greenspan, who I knew well, he was chairman of the Fed.
-And we had a candidate.
-We never even stood a chance.
-The New York financial community had their guy and they put him in.
-Geithner.
-And he didn’t touch them with a ten-foot pole.
-So, they got what they wanted.
-No hands on.
-So that’s incompetence, and you don’t have confidence in that kind of a leadership.
+The job of president of the New York Fed came open, and I talked to Alan Greenspan, who I knew well.
+He was chairman of the Fed.
+We had a candidate but we never even stood a chance.
+The New York financial community had their guy and they put him in: Geithner.
+He didn’t touch them with a ten-foot pole so they got what they wanted: no hands on.
+That’s incompetence, and you don’t have confidence in that kind of a leadership.

 John Taylor: So, in a way, a real counterfactual would be to suppose other people were in charge.
 It’s hard to do that, but I think that’s a serious question.
 Another counterfactual about Bear Stearns is whether the Fed had done something to address problems of the financial sector before Bear Stearns.
 John Williams and I did a whole paper showing there was a real problem in those financial institutions.
 And the Fed response was effectively, “Are you guys crazy?
 They’re fine.”
 It was completely bizarre how much people were ignoring what was going on.
 I find that the interesting counterfactual is whether the Fed, perhaps the New York Fed, could have been paying more attention.
 It didn’t happen.